athomasoriginal/clojurescript-30/README.md

 This is Wes Bos's [JavaScript 30](https://javascript30.com/) challenge written in [ClojureScript](https://clojurescript.org/).

 My original goal with learning Clojure was to learn functional programming.
 The idea was that I would learn Clojure, a functional language, and then apply these skills to JavaScript.
 This repo represents those efforts.
-However, there was an unintended side effect: I ended up documenting a process by which I learned Clojure.

-The result is this repo which contains each of the JS30 exercises written in ClojureScript and write-ups on lessons learned.
+This repo contains each of the JS30 exercises written in ClojureScript and write-ups on lessons learned.
 In this spirit, I hope others find this repo and can use it on their own journey towards learning Clojure.

 Never heard of Clojure?
 Skeptical?
 I encourage you to watch [ClojureScript for Skeptics](https://www.youtube.com/watch?v=gsffg5xxFQI&feature=player_embedded) which really highlights the story elements that make Clojure a compelling language.